-The live online training is conducted by experienced Union officers from Brisbane and country areas and allows for a question and answer session and an address from a senior officer of the Union on current issues.
+The live online training is conducted by experienced Union officers and outside facilitators from Brisbane and country areas and allows for a question and answer session and an address from a senior officer of the Union on current issues.

 This training is hosted by the TLN (Teacher Learning Network) who provide support for any difficulties logging into the training and throughout the session.